tendermint/spec/spec/abci/abci.md

 ## Data Types

-The data types not listed below are the same as the [core data structures](../spec/core/data_structures.md).
-The ones listed below have specific changes to better accommodate applications.
+Most of the data structures used in ABCI are shared [common data structures](../spec/core/data_structures.md).
+In certain cases, ABCI uses different data structures which are documented here:

 ### Validator